 Robert Hansen also went through the transition: I remember adding power and when the tail lifted off the runway, we cut power.
 That was an exciting point because you had to change rudder to account for the change in torque.
 Sometimes it was very colorful and there was an occasional "ground loop".
 When the flight returned from the first airborne flight, instructors were known to line the windows to watch the "first" landings, which also were colorful at times.

 3 September 2021: Revisions made as a result of additional research

 Some airplanes just don't get any respect.
 The Vought F7U Cutlass suffers worse than most: "Ensign Killer", "the engines put out less heat than Westinghouse's toasters", "Gutless Cutlass", and so forth.
 And then there's the iconic photos and video of the VF-124 F7U-3 ramp strike:

-However, there weight and performance benefits of substituting a small jet engine with an afterburner for a big jet engine with the same thrust without afterburning and Westinghouse did subsequently deliver J46 engines with the originally promised thrust.
+However, there were weight and performance benefits of substituting a small jet engine with an afterburner for a big jet engine with the same thrust without afterburning and Westinghouse did subsequently deliver J46 engines with the originally promised thrust.

 As a result, at low speed on a low, flat approach to an axial deck carrier, pulling the stick back to increase angle of attack actually decreased lift initially.
 The subsequent increase in lift was accompanied by a very large increase in drag.
 From the flight manual: "To change angle of attack alone results in excessive loss of altitude, and the rate of descent is so difficult to control as to preclude safe answering of altitude correction signals from the Landing Signal Officer."